 With the debt avalanche method, you focus on paying down one loan at a time, devoting all your extra money toward it while continuing to make minimum payments on all your other loans.
 Once the first loan is paid back in full, you can move to the next one.
 The interest rates of the loans determine the order in which you work down your list, starting with the loan with the highest interest rate first.

 |Student Loan #2||$15,000||6%|

 Using the debt avalanche, you would focus on first paying off Student Loan #2 because it has the highest interest rate, putting all your extra money toward it.
 You also would make at least the minimum payment on the other two loans as you work to repay Loan #2 in full.
 Once you paid it off, you would turn your attention to Loan #1, the debt with the second-highest interest rate, and finally pay off Loan #3.

 Step 2: Where the avalanche really starts to come down

 Let’s say you pay $150 per month on Student Loan #2.
 Meanwhile, you’re paying $50 each on Student Loans #1 and #3.

-Once Student Loan #2 is paid in full, you would take your $150 per month payment and apply it to Student Loan #1.
-This is on top of the $50 per month payment you were already making.
-You’re now paying $200 per month on Student Loan #1 until that balance is paid off.
+Once Loan #2 is paid in full, you would take your $150 per-month payment and apply it to Loan #1.
+This is on top of the $50 monthly payment you were already making.
+You’re now paying $200 per month on Loan #1 until that balance is paid off.

-Now you’re left with Student Loan #3.
-You take the $200 per month you were using to repay Student Loan #1, combine it with your existing $50 per month payment, and then pay $250 per month on Student Loan #1 until that balance is also paid off.
-Congratulations, you’re now student loan debt free!
+Now you’re left with Loan #3.
+You take the $200 per month you were using to repay Loan #1, combine it with your existing $50 payment, and then pay $250 per month on Loan #1 until that balance is paid off.
+At this point, you’re free of student loan debt.